apache/pulsar-site/docs/io-overview.md

 `at-least-once`  | Each message sent to a connector is to be **processed once** or **more than once**.
 `effectively-once` | Each message sent to a connector has **one output associated** with it.

-> Processing guarantees for connectors not just rely on Pulsar guarantee but also **relate to external systems**, that is, **the implementation of source and sink**.
+Processing guarantees for connectors not just rely on Pulsar guarantee but also **relate to external systems**, that is, **the implementation of source and sink**.

+* Source

-* Source: Pulsar ensures that writing messages to Pulsar topics respects the processing guarantees.
+  Pulsar ensures that writing messages to Pulsar topics respects the processing guarantees.
 It is within Pulsar's control.

+* Sink

-* Sink: the processing guarantees rely on the sink implementation.
+  The processing guarantees rely on the sink implementation.
 If the sink implementation does not handle retries in an idempotent way, the sink does not respect the processing guarantees.

-### Set
+### How to set the processing guarantee

 When creating a connector, you can set the processing guarantee with the following semantics: